Ladysmith Black Mambazo founder Joseph Shabalala dies at 78

-JOHANNESBURG — The founder of the South African multi-Grammy-Award-winning music group Ladysmith Black Mambazo, Joseph Shabalala, has died at age 78, the group and the government announced Tuesday.
+JOHANNESBURG — The founder of the South African multi-Grammy-Award-winning music group Ladysmith Black Mambazo, Joseph Shabalala, has died at age 78, the group and the government announced.

-Shabalala died at a hospital in the capital, Pretoria, Tuesday morning, his family told local media.
+Shabalala died at a hospital in the capital, Pretoria, on Tuesday, Feb.
+11, 2020 his family told local media.

 He was globally known for his leadership of the choral group founded in 1964 that shot to world acclaim, collaborating with Paul Simon on the “Graceland” album and many other artists.
 The haunting, often a cappella singing style known as isicathamiya helped to make Ladysmith Black Mambazo one of South Africa’s most recognized performers on the world stage.